Brijpal Singh

 Colonel Brijpal Singh was an officer of Indian Army who served with the Rajput Regiment.
 He was awarded Vir Chakra for his bravery in Indo-Pakistani War of 1947–1948.

 Personal life

 He was Tanwar Rajput with roots in Bapora village in Bhiwani district of Haryana.
 He was born to Rao Bahadur Lieutenant Thakur Sukhpal Singh who, was a recipient of Indian Distinguished Service Medal and administrator at erstwhile Bhajji State.
+Prior to his retirement in 1940, his father, who was a member of the British Indian Army, had actively fought in both World Wars I and II.
 His grandfather Sardar Bahadur Captain Umda Singh was a Member of Royal Victorian Order and Aide-de-camp to King of United Kingdom Edward VII during his time.
 Later, he remained Honorary Magistrate of Tehsil Bhiwani.

+Education

+After graduating from high school in Bhiwani, Major Singh enrolled in St Stephens College Delhi to pursue a senior secondary degree.
+He was commissioned into 1 RAJPUT on 16 September 1941.